 NLHE:

-- Considered the most popular poker variant worldwide.
+- It is considered the most popular poker variant worldwide.

 - Attracts a wide range of players, from amateurs to professionals.